-With such positive outcomes just a few moving pictures away, if you’ve yet to get yourself started with video marketing, then by goodness 2017 is the time to start putting your lights and cameras into action.
+With such positive outcomes just a few moving pictures away, if you’ve yet to get yourself started with video marketing, then this is the time to start putting your lights and cameras into action.

 2 Amazing Video Marketing Apps to Get You Started

 We made the point earlier that in order to stand out with your video marketing efforts, then you would need to produce high-quality, engaging and professionally produced pieces.

 That’s true.
 The competition is indeed tough.

 But, you will be pleased to learn that there are some great software tools out there that can help you produce, very simply, video marketing content of an exceptionally high standard.

 Let us introduce you to two of them….

 Shakr is an online video maker with a strong emphasis on video ad creation.